How to Test for Mold in House

 UNWANTED MUSTY SMELLS

-- Mold does not smell good, and the more it is in your home, the stronger that musty sour-laundry smell becomes.
-It may blow through your air vents, emanate from the walls, puff up with each step of the carpet, or even exude from the furniture.
-The smell alone is bad, but the headaches it can cause are worse.
+- Mold does not smell good.
+The more it spreads, the stronger that musty, sour – laundry odor becomes.
+It may blow through your air vents, emanate from the walls, puff up with each step on the carpet, or exude from furniture.
+Persistent odor is often one of the first signs when trying to detect mold in house areas.

 -